slurpeecup/RASC-AL/Acceleration_Docs/git_acceleration.md

 Branches in Git are paths away from `main`'s understanding of the revision history, where the structure between `main` and the branch are shared at a commit relative to `main` or another branch of interest.
 Branching is useful in compartmentalizing development.
 For example, one might make a branch to focus on motor control firmware exclusively.
 This reduces risk in the `main` branch by isolating all changes to the `motor control` branch until the engineer decides it is ready to be merged back to main.

 ## Git Commands
 Each command in this list is hyperlinked to Atlassian's Git documentation, as their documentation is easy to read and will provide much more information on the behavior and usage of each command.
 Working with Git, you will probably still need to google for a specific command if you do not already know what to use (ie. "How to push from local repository to a remote branch"), but this list should still help foster some familiarity with the names & general idea.
+This is not a comprehensive list, but more of a starting point and a set of commands you will use regularly.

 [git init](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-init) - Creates the `.git` folder in the directory it is called in, initializing a local repository.